wordswords/dotfiles/notes/READING.md

 Goodreads.com is my favourite review site, it's one of the most extensive.

+## Summary

-"That's what I do.
+To paraphrase George R R Martin - "That's what I do.
 I read books, and I know things."